Clara Barton: Other remembrances

+The Clara Barton Homestead, where Barton was born in Massachusetts is open to the public as a museum.

 A stamp with a portrait of Barton and an image of the American Red Cross symbol was issued in 1948.

 Barton was inducted into the National Women's Hall of Fame in 1973.

 Barton was featured in 1995 in a set of U.S. stamps commemorating the Civil War.

 In 2019, Barton was announced as one of the members of the inaugural class of the Government Executive magazine's Government Hall of Fame.

 Exhibits in the east wing of the third floor, 3 East, of the National Museum of American History are focused on the United States at war.
-The Clara Barton Red Cross ambulance was at one point the signature artifact there but is no longer on display.
+The Clara Barton Red Cross ambulance is one of the signature artifacts within the exhibit.

 The school in the Disney show Sydney to the Max is named Clara Barton Middle School.

 Clara Barton was inducted into the New Jersey Hall of Fame in 2008.